Lesterpaintstheworld/terminal-velocity/act1_outline.md

-# Outline for Act 1 of "Terminal Velocity"
+# Act 1 Outline for "Terminal Velocity"

 ## Act 1 Overview
 Act 1 sets the stage for the narrative, introducing key characters, establishing the world, and laying the thematic groundwork for the story.
 The focus will be on the emergence of AI-driven economic systems and the societal implications that arise from this transformation, particularly through the lens of the Universal Basic Compute (UBC) framework.